The one thing you need to know about updating to Windows 11: Don’t.

 While Microsoft began rolling out its newest operating system—Windows 11—in early October, the SUCCESS team’s official recommendation is that you hold off on making the change to your business’s devices any time soon.

 Though the new OS has only been available for a few weeks, there are myriad reports of compatibility and performance issues, including the fact that Windows 11 can slow some Advanced Micro Devices (AMD) processing speeds by up to 15 percent.
+Other hiccups include audio “stuttering” during video calls, problems with the Start menu, email searches in Outlook are failing, display issues on applications.

 Below, some members of the SUCCESS team address some of the common questions they see cropping up in response to the most recent Windows update.